FLOATING PERIPHERIES – MEDIATING THE SENSE OF PLACE / LIIKKUVAT PERIFERIAT – PAIKAN TUNTU

 Elina Lifländer, Postdoctoral researcher, Scenographer and spatial artist

-Harri Laakso, Senior staff, Professor of ViCCA/Visual Culture and Contemporary Art,
+Harri Laakso, Senior staff, Associate Professor of Photography Research, Department of Media

 Pia Euro, Artist-in-Consortium, Visual artist and University lecturer at ViCCA, Department of Art